Updated on 2024-06-27 GMT+08:00

 Network Planning

-Figure 1 and Table 2 show the network planning and its description for communications among VPCs across regions.
+Figure 1 shows the network planning for communications among VPCs across regions.

 In this example, one VPC is created and attached to an enterprise router in each region.
 Make the plan based on your service requirements.